ELECTRICITY IS NOT

 books were wrong, their minds might still retain those errors.
 If every

-form of energy, we may remain blind to the contradictions even when we
+supposed to be a form of energy, we may remain blind to the contradictions

-grow up to become top physicists.
-The scientists put the mistakes in a
+even when we grow up to become top physicists.
+The scientists put the

-this at the start.
-I doubt I'm the only one with this problem.
+caught myself doing this at the start.
+I doubt I'm the only one with this

 Another reason why the error was never fixed: if an error becomes